MicrosoftDocs/azure-docs/articles/marketplace/plan-azure-app-solution-template.md

 # Plan a solution template for an Azure application offer

 This article explains the requirements for publishing a solution template plan for an Azure Application offer.
 A solution template plan is one of the two types of plans supported by Azure Application offers.
-For information about the difference between these two plan types, see Plans for Azure application offers.
-If you haven’t already done so, read Plan an Azure application offer.
+For information about the difference between these two plan types, see [Types of plans](plan-azure-application-offer.md#plans).
+If you haven’t already done so, read [Plan an Azure application offer](plan-azure-application-offer.md).

 The solution template plan type requires an [Azure Resource Manager template (ARM template)](/azure/azure-resource-manager/templates/overview.md) to automatically deploy your solution infrastructure.